charlintosh/cc-star-rating-full-stack/README.md

 2022-10-17T22:21:19.964Z -> 5
 ```

 III.
-After save the rate, the server must respond with 200 and a JSON: `{ status: 'I did it!' }`
+After save the rate, the server must respond with 200 and a JSON: `{ status: 'OK', rating: 4 }`

 IV.
 Connect the component you did on ReactJS with the Server, when the user click a rate, send a HTTP Request to the crated `/rates` endpoint.